 2. Set H264 bitrate to 4Mbps.

 PS: its log will show XU_Multi_Get_Enable failed, ignore that, it should be something this camera do not support, once you find XU_H264_Set_BitRate <== Success, it is success.

-This demo from SONIX is pretty bad but works…Later I will clean up the code and make a new demo.
+This demo code is pretty bad but works…Later I will try to clean up the code and make a new demo.